jmcnamara/XlsxWriter/dev/docs/source/tutorial03.rst

 This is mainly to show that if you need more control over the type of data you write to a worksheet you can use the appropriate method.
-In this simplified example the :func:`write()` method would have worked just as well but it is important to note that in cases where ``write()`` doesn't do the right thing, such as the number with leading zeroes discussed above, you will need to be explicit.
+In this simplified example the :func:`write()` method would have worked just as well but it is important to note that in cases where ``write()`` doesn't do the right thing you will need to be explicit.

 Finally, the last addition to our program is the :func:`set_column` method to adjust the width of column 'B' so that the dates are more clearly visible::